Vaccinations for Dogs and Puppies

 Non-UK dog vaccines

-Other dog vaccines exist in other countries to protect against Giardia spp, periodontal disease and even Rattlesnake venom.
+Other dog vaccinations are given in other countries to protect against Giardia spp, periodontal disease and even Rattlesnake venom.
 However, these are not licenced in the UK.

 If you’d like more information on dog vaccinations or have any other queries, contact our PETCARE EXPERT TEAM